-The Northeast High School GAPSS visit occurred February 2-5, 2010.
+The Southwest High School GAPSS visit occurred October 14-16, 2009.
 The GAPSS analysis report indicates that the school leadership team does gather data, but it tends to be summative and focused on state assessments (Emergent, L4.3).
-On the survey of certified staff, only 17% reported that assessment data are used consistently to plan and adjust instruction to meet the needs of individual students.
+On the survey of certified staff, only 25% reported that assessment data are used consistently to plan and adjust instruction to meet the needs of individual students.
 (Emergent, A1.4).
-In addition, only 23% consistently use a comprehensive system for assessing student progress.
-Further, this survey reflected that the staff uses diagnostic assessments to adjust instruction consistently only 19% of the time.
-They also report consistent use a variety of formative assessments to monitor student progress and adjust instruction 66% of the time.
-During the GAPSS visit, classroom observations revealed formative assessments in 69% of the classrooms.
-Written commentary aligned to the GPS standards and elements were observed in only 9% of the classrooms visited.
+Further, this survey reflected that staff use diagnostic assessments to adjust instruction consistently only 19% of the time and consistently use a variety of formative assessments to monitor student progress and adjust instruction 38% of the time.
+During the GAPSS visit, classroom observations revealed formative assessments in 35% of the classrooms.
+Written commentary aligned to the GPS standards and elements were observed in only 15% of the classrooms visited.
 (Emergent, A2).
-Only 19% of the certified staff indicated that they have been consistently involved in ongoing collaborative disaggregation and analysis of student achievement data.
-Self-monitoring and self-evaluation activities were observed in only 20% of the classrooms observed.
-A recommendation offered for Standard A3 is that all staff members participate in an on-going cycle of gathering, disaggregating, and analyzing assessment data since only 19% indicated that they use such data consistently.
+A recommendation offered for Standard A3 is that all staff participate in an on-going cycle of gathering, disaggregating, and analyzing assessment data since only 17% indicated that they use such data consistently.

-The staff at Northeast High School report they have access to data indicating how students are performing.
+The staff at Southwest High School report they have access to data indicating how students are performing.
 That information is shared regularly with the faculty and discussed during department and leadership meetings.
 Staff members have participated in professional learning experiences to help them develop proficiency in the use of data to inform their decision making regarding instruction.
 Several members of the staff indicated that more practice and professional development is needed in this area.

-To ensure that student data is reviewed regularly and used to inform instructional delivery decisions, the data-based decision making process at Northeast must be formalized.
-This will allow teachers to not only exam their student data, but to help them answer the questions, "What are the implications for teaching, learning, and increasing student success?", and "What specific changes must I make in my instruction to ensure I meet the learning needs of my students?"
+To ensure that student data is reviewed regularly and used to inform instructional delivery decisions, the data based decision making process at Southwest must be formalized.
+This will allow teachers not only to examine their student data, but to help them answer the questions, "What are the implications for teaching, learning, and increasing student success?" and "What specific changes must I make in my instruction to ensure I meet the learning needs of my students?"
 A formal and well executed process will help teachers identify connections between what is missing, what needs to change and what is working.
-The expectation is that the staff will exam data from benchmark assessments, universal screenings of basic math and reading skills, classroom assessments, and other available data.
+The expectation is that the staff will examine data from benchmark assessments, universal screenings of basic math and reading skills, classroom assessments, and other available data.